 Float

-Time tracking and reporting
+Time tracking and basic reporting

 Pros: